The Dependence of Joy's Law and Mean Tilt as a Function of Flux Emergence Phase: Data and Methods

 Anti-Hale regions are defined as active regions that don't obey Hale's law and therefore have the opposite leading polarity than expected.
-It is important to note that the tilt angles of anti-Hale regions are computed and recorded within this research but are not used during the fitting of Joy's law or the determination of the $\bar{gamma}$ values.
-In Cycle 24, the leading polarity in the northern hemisphere was negative, therefore Hale regions were defined as any region with $\gamma$ between 0--90$^{\circ}$.
-Any $\gamma$ in the northern hemisphere (i.e. latitude is $>$0$^{\circ}$) with a value greater than 180$^{\circ}$ represented anti-Hale regions and therefore not included in the subsequent Joy's law fits.
-Any $\gamma<180$ but $>90$ represented a tilt angle that was anti-Joy, but not anti-Hale, see Figure~\ref{fig:tilt-vs-lat} to visualize the range of $\gamma$ as a function of latitude for ARs in Cycle 24.
-In Cycle 25, the dominant leading polarity in the northern hemisphere switches to be positive, according to Hale's law.
-Therefore all Hale regions in the northern hemisphere had $\gamma$ within the 90-270$^{\circ}$ range, etc. The Cycle 25 distribution of tilt angles versus latitude was not plotted.
+It is important to note that the tilt angles of anti-Hale regions are computed and recorded but are not used during the fitting of Joy's law or the determination of the $\bar{\gamma}$ values.

-ARs included in our analysis were only sampled once for any given determination of Joy's law and $\bar{\gamma}$.
-An AR is sampled at a specific point in time, either when 20\% of its flux has emerged, 100\% of its flux has emerged, or at the time of central meridian crossing.
+Figure~\ref{fig:tilt-vs-lat} shows the measured $\gamma$ as a function of latitude for $\beta$-type ARs in Cycle 23\,--\,25 measured at the time of peak flux when 100\% of the flux was emerged.
+In Cycle 24 (middle panel) the leading polarity in the northern hemisphere (latitude\,$>0^{\circ}$) is negative, therefore Hale regions are those with $\gamma$ between $0^{\circ}$\,--\,$180^{\circ}$.
+Northern hemisphere regions with $\gamma>180^{\circ}$ are anti-Hale.
+Northern ARs with $90^{\circ} < \gamma < 180^{\circ}$ are anti-Joy, but not anti-Hale.
+In Cycles 23 and 25 (top and bottom panels) the dominant leading polarity in the northern hemisphere switches to be positive, according to Hale's law.
+Therefore, Hale regions in the northern hemisphere have $180^{\circ} < \gamma < 360^{\circ}$.

-To analyze a relationship between size of active region and Joy's law, total unsigned flux is assumed to be a reasonable indication of the size of the active region.
-Size thresholds are determined by the median total unsigned magnetic flux ($|\Phi_{median}|$) of all ARs in that hemisphere.
-Small regions are then defined as ARs whose maximum flux is 0-33\% of $|2\Phi_{median}|$.
-Similarly, medium regions are defined as 33-66\% of $|2\Phi_{median}|$ and large regions being defined as those whose flux is greater than 66\% of $|2\Phi_{median}|$.
+AR tilt angles in our analysis are measured at three specific points in time, when 20\% of its flux has emerged, when 100\% of its flux has emerged, and at the time of central meridian crossing.
+Individual AR tilt angles are determined at a specific time and are not averaged in time.